 PD: The inspectors identified that the licensee did not complete a procedural step as written in the corrective action program procedure.

-Minor because: The step was not required by Appendix B Criterion XVI (or other regulation), ITAAC, applicable code requirements, or the licensee’s QA program basis commitment (e.g. NQA-1).
+Minor because: The step was not required by Appendix B Criterion XVI (or other regulation), ITAAC, applicable code requirements, or the licensee’s QA program basis commitment (e.g., NQA-1).

-Not minor if: The step was required by Appendix B Criterion XVI (or other regulation), ITAAC, applicable code requirements, or the licensee’s QA program basis commitment (e.g. NQA-1).
+Not minor if: The step was required by Appendix B Criterion XVI (or other regulation), ITAAC, applicable code requirements, or the licensee’s QA program basis commitment (e.g., NQA-1).

 EXAMPLE 23